An Overview and Directory of Corporate Venture Capital (CVC) in Healthcare

 On one hand, CVCs can offer startups more than just a check.
 They often come with the promise of strategic alignment with the parent company, which can translate into valuable partnerships, potential customer introductions, and even an acquisition.
 CVCs can also offer deep industry insights, the possibility of greater market credibility, and access to resources that might otherwise be unavailable or costly to obtain.

-But sometimes taking money from CVC can hold you back.
+But sometimes, taking money from CVC can hold you back.
 It could limit future strategic options, particularly if the investment comes with strings attached—like an exclusivity clause that may prevent partnering with or receiving investment from other firms.
 Or, the parent company's competitors might be less willing to do business with your startup, limiting potential market opportunities.
 There's also the risk of misaligned expectations: while you may be focusing on growth and market capture, the CVC's parent corporation might be more interested in strategic benefits, such as market intelligence.

 I think the answer here really is that it depends on the CVC and your specific company.